sebastienrousseau/pain001/README.md

 ### Arguments

-When running **Pain001**, as briefly described above, you will need to specify four arguments to the **Pain001** module:
+When running **Pain001**, you will need to specify four arguments:

-- `xml_message_type`: This is the type of XML message you want to generate.
+- An `xml_message_type`: This is the type of XML message you want to generate.

   The currently supported types are:
   - pain.001.001.03
   - pain.001.001.09
-- `xml_template_file_path`: This is the path to the XML template file you are using that contains variables to be replaced with data from the Data file.
+- An `xml_template_file_path`: This is the path to the XML template file you are using that contains variables that will be replaced by the values in your Data file.
-- `xsd_schema_file_path`: This is the path to the XSD schema file you are using to validate the generated XML file.
+- An `xsd_schema_file_path`: This is the path to the XSD schema file you are using to validate the generated XML file.
-- `data_file_path`: This is the path to the CSV or SQLite Data file you want to convert to XML format.
+- A `data_file_path`: This is the path to the CSV or SQLite Data file you want to convert to XML format.

 ## Examples